Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: Related work

 \subsection{Video-to-audio synthesis}

 The goal of video-to-audio synthesis is to generate an audio signal that aligns semantically and temporally with an input video.
-Early approaches used regression models~\citep{chen2020generating} and GANs~\citep{iashin2021taming}, while more recent ones have adopted autoregressive models~\citep{viertola2025temporally} and diffusion models~\citep{luo2023diff,wang2024frieren,wang2024v2a,liu2024tell,cheng2024taming,polyak2025moviegencastmedia} due to their high capability in generation tasks.
+Early approaches used regression models~\cite{chen2020generating} and GANs~\cite{iashin2021taming}, while more recent ones have adopted autoregressive models~\cite{viertola2025temporally} and diffusion models~\cite{luo2023diff,wang2024frieren,wang2024v2a,liu2024tell,polyak2025moviegencastmedia,chen2024multifoley,cheng2024taming,Jun2025klingfoley} due to their high capability in generation tasks.
 However, these models typically accept only videos (and optionally text prompts) as input conditions, making it impossible to specify sounds that users may want to combine with the generated audio.

 Few studies have explored audio conditioning in video-to-audio synthesis to address their respective problem setting.
-MultiFoley~\citep{chen2024video} uses conditional audio as reference audio to be included in the generated audio.
-Sketch2Sound~\citep{garcia2025sketch2sound} takes a similar approach, but only uses a particular set of signal features extracted from the original conditional audio to accept sonic or vocal imitations as conditions.
-Action2Sound~\citep{chen2024action2sound} puts more focus on the disentanglement of foreground and ambient sound, and the conditional audio is used to specify the ambient sound to appear in the generated audio.
-Different from these studies, we use audio conditioning to specify what kind of audio {\it should not} appear in the generated audio, enabling step-by-step generation in video-to-audio synthesis.
+MultiFoley~\cite{chen2024video} uses conditional audio as a reference for the generated audio.
+Sketch2Sound~\cite{garcia2025sketch2sound} takes a similar approach, but only uses a particular set of signal features extracted from the original conditional audio to accept sonic or vocal imitations as conditions.
+Action2Sound~\cite{chen2024action2sound} focuses on disentangling foreground and ambient sound, using conditional audio to specify the appearance of ambient sound in the generated audio.
+ReWaS~\cite{Jeong2025ReWaS} introduces audio-energy conditioning predicted from video into a text-to-audio generator via ControlNet \cite{Zhang2023ctrlnet}, enabling audio generation that is temporally aligned with the video.
+Concurrent to our work, SelVA~\cite{lee2025selva} studies text-conditioned selective V2A via text-guided modulation of the video encoder.
+Unlike these studies, we utilize audio conditioning to specify what kind of audio {\it should not} appear in the generated audio, enabling step-by-step generation in video-to-audio synthesis.

-\subsection{Generative "add" operation}
+\subsection{Generative \emph{add} operation}

-Generative "add" operations in the audio domain are executed to generate audio that can be mixed with an input audio signal, often guided by a text prompt.
-These operations have been explored in text-to-audio~\citep{wang2023audit,jia2025audioeditor} and text-to-music~\citep{han2024instructme,parker2024stemgen,mariani2024multi,postolache2024generalized,karchkhadze2025simultaneous} synthesis and can be divided into two approaches: training-based and training-free.
+Generative \emph{add} operations in the audio domain are executed to generate audio that can be mixed with an input audio signal, often guided by a text prompt.
+These operations have been explored in text-to-audio~\cite{wang2023audit,jia2025audioeditor} and text-to-music~\cite{han2024instructme,parker2024stemgen,mariani2024multi,postolache2024generalized,karchkhadze2025simultaneous} synthesis and can be divided into two approaches: training-based and training-free.